adambgoldsmith/A01185566_A4/README.md

 adambgoldsmith<br>

 ### About
-Nimbus Voyage is a fantasy airship rpg game that was created in python and played on the command-line.
+Nimbus Voyage is a fantasy airship rpg game that was created in python and played on the command-line.<br>
-Nimbus Voyage was created as an assignment for class 1510 at BCIT CST.
+Nimbus Voyage was created as an assignment for class 1510 at BCIT CST during term 1.<br>

-### How to install:
-1.

 ### How to play:
  Type 1, 2, 3, 4, north, south, east, west to move in desired direction.